everymind/everymind.github.io/_projects/intro_SurpriseIntelligence.md

 **Many additional thanks to**

+The Kampff Lab for continuous and unflagging support and enthusiasm;

 Helen Fitzgerald (Sea Life Brighton) for granting approval to host this exhibit at Sea Life Brighton;

 and Daniel Osorio (Sussex University) for initiating the collaboration with Sea Life Brighton.